Reducing the lengths of slim planar semimodular lattices without changing their congruence lattices: Odds and ends

-In our third example, $Q_n$ is the poset with two maximal elements and $n-2$ minimal elements such that every minimal element is covered by both maximal elements.
-Then there is a slim rectangular lattice $L$ such that $\Con L\cong Q_n$ and $\len L=|\ANTube L|=n$.
-This example shows that the lower estimate given in Theorem \ref{thm:est}(B) cannot be improved. \end{remark}

-As Remarks \ref{rem:rTsnkLbztsnlGpk} and \ref{rem:sldnTdfjblnS} allow us to guess, there are many factors that reduce the number $\len L=|\ANTube L|$.
-This explains that we are far from a sharp bound instead of \eqref{eq:MzlrGnvhPtBl} as well as from a significantly better while still simple one.
+In our third example, $3\leq n\in\Nplu$ and $Q_n$ is the poset with two maximal elements and $n-2$ minimal elements such that every minimal element is covered by both maximal elements.
+Then there is a slim rectangular lattice $L$ such that $\Jir{\Con L}\cong Q_n$ and $\len L=n$.
+This example shows that the lower estimate given in Theorem \ref{thm:est}(B) cannot be improved. \end{remark} As Remarks \ref{rem:rTsnkLbztsnlGpk} and \ref{rem:sldnTdfjblnS} allow us to guess, there are many factors that can reduce the number $\len L=|\ANTube L|$ and improve the estimate \eqref{eq:MzlrGnvhPtBl}.
+However, it seems to be difficult to take more factors into account without making Theorem \ref{thm:est} and the corresponding proof too complicated.
 Corollary \ref{cor:hcGprltKsJtkb} is not sharp either.
-Indeed, in addition to that this corollary is built on the non-sharp Theorem \ref{thm:est}, there is another factor explaining this.
-Namely, if $\Jir D\cong \Jir{\Con K}$ has few non-maximal elements (in particular, if $D$ is Boolean), then $|L|$ has few internal lamps and $|L|$ is close to $\len L^2$ but then $\len L$ is much smaller than what \eqref{eq:MzlrGnvhPtBl} gives.
-On the other hand, if $\Jir D\cong \Jir{\Con K}$ has many non-maximal elements, then $L$ has many internal lamps and $|L|$ is considerably smaller than $\len L^2$.
+Indeed, in addition to that this corollary is built on the non-sharp Theorem \ref{thm:est}, there is another reason for this.
+Namely, if $\Jir D\cong \Jir{\Con L}$ has few non-maximal elements (in particular, if $\Jir D$ is an antichain and so $D$ is Boolean), then $|L|$ has few internal lamps and $|L|$ is close to $\len L^2$ but then $\len L$ is much smaller than what \eqref{eq:MzlrGnvhPtBl} gives.
+On the other hand, if $\Jir D$ has many non-maximal elements, then $L$ has many internal lamps and $|L|$ is considerably smaller than $\len L^2$.